SUMMER SCHOOL

 Applications

 We expect to accommodate a maximum of seventy participants at the school.
 Interested participants should apply by filling the registration form.
-The deadline for applying to the school is April 3rd, 2024.
-Acceptance decisions will be communicated by April 19th, 2024.
+The deadline for applying to the school is April 7th, 2025.
+Acceptance decisions will be communicated by April 23rd, 2025 (non EU-citizens who may need to apply for VISA can contact us if they need an earlier answer).

-To ensure effective participation, and to guarantee that the available seats will actually be filled, the school requires a registration fee of 200 euros.
-However, we are pleased to announce the availability of several scholarships that will guarantee exemption from the tuition, for all the successful applicants without research funds.
+To ensure effective participation, and to guarantee that the available seats will actually be filled, the school requires a registration fee of 250 euros.
+However, we are pleased to announce the availability of several scholarships that will guarantee exemption from the tuition for selected applicants .

 THE APPLICATIONS ARE OPEN AT THE LINK BELOW